MicrosoftDocs/gestures-docs/unity-tutorials-introduction.md

     ![Unity disconnected icon](Images\UnityDisconnectedIcon.png)

-    please make sure your **Gestures Service** is running - by clicking on the **Microsoft.Gestures.Service** desktop shortcut - and try playing the scene again.
+    please make sure your **Gestures Service** is running.
+The connection will be established automatically several seconds after you launch the **Gestures Service**.

 > [!IMPORTANT]
 > Don't forget to exit the play mode (by pressing the **play** button or **Ctrl+P** again) before you move to the next step.
 Any changes you make to the scene while it is playing will be discarded once you exit play mode.

-## Step 3 - Creating a Script that Generates a New 3D-Primitive in the Scene
+## Step 3 - Creating a Script to Generate 3D-Primitives in the Scene

-To demonstrate how gestures can be used in a Unity game, we will now add a Unity game object and associate it with C#-script that generates a new 3D-primitive in the scene.
-We will later use a method in this script as the callback\event-handler which will be executed each time a certain gesture is detected.
+To demonstrate how gestures can be used in a Unity game, we will start by adding a new game object and associating it with a C#-script.
+We will program the script to generate a new 3D-primitive in the scene on every left mouse button click.
+On the next step, we will specify a gesture and configure it to trigger the primitive-generating code in our script.

-1. Use the **GameObject** menu to  **Create Empty** and rename the new object to **PrimitiveFactory**:
+1. Use the **GameObject** menu to **Create Empty**, rename the new object to **PrimitiveFactory**:

     ![Create new game object](Images\UnityCreateGameObject.png)